misterpotts/fabricate/docs/api/components.md

 </details>

-### Setting the salvage options for a component
+### Modifying the salvage options for a component

-You can add salvage options to a component by fetching it, setting the salvage option (or options) then calling `game.fabricate.api.components.save()`, passing in the modified component.
+You can add salvage options to a component by fetching it, modifying the salvage option (or options) then calling `game.fabricate.api.components.save()`, passing in the modified component.

 <details markdown="block">
 <summary>
-Example
+Example #1 - Adding a salvage option with catalysts
 </summary>

 ```typescript